HealthyFryOption/TelloPyController/README.md

 A few notes to take into account:

 * You are needed to only ever needed to run main.py
-* Computer_Vision.py majorly handles the drawing or classifications of frames/images, and subsequently provide necessary boundary box information. controls.py then takes in given information, especially boundary boxes around object detected to control the drone's movement.
+* Computer_Vision.py majorly handles the drawing or classifications of frames/images, and subsequently provide necessary information. controls.py then takes in given information, such as boundary boxes around object detected or label of gesture detected to control the drone's movement.
 * The directory **GestureClassifier** is used to store the Convolutional Neural Network architecture written in PyTorch and a trained model's saved parameters, preferably in type .pth .
 We have not provided the parameters as it is about the storage space limit of 25mb.
 Thus, we encourage you to build your own via NN-Related!

+For more information as to how the code works, and where to change certain values, please refer to the docstrings or comments available.

+## NN-Related
+This directory contails all the necessary Python files needed for you to *create* your own Convolutional Neural Network architecture in PyTorch, and train it to produce your own .pth file to be placed inside Main.GestureClassifier.

+**For more information on how to use it, please check SUMMARY.txt available inside it.
+You can also refer to the readily prepared docstrings documentation for more information**

+## DISCLAIMER
+If you plan to use this repository for your own drone's test run, make sure that there are little to no WiFi-interference which may cause bad connection between the device running the program and your drone.
+This will ensue corruption of frame captured from the drone which may cause issues in certain modes.
+Furthermore, make sure the climate around is not too windy so that a smooth flight can be taken.

+**The authors and contributors of this repository is NOT liable for any damage that may incur**